 Q: Is there a phone in my room?

-A telephone is provided in each room.
+The College will provide a telephone in your room upon request.
 Basic service includes on-campus and local calls only.
 You also have your own phone number and voice mail box.
 Your phone number will change each year as you move rooms.

 Prepaid telephone calling cards may be used to make long-distance calls from your residence hall phone.
 Prepaid calling cards can be purchased at the college Bookshop and at many off-campus locations.
 Of course, you may also use your cell phone or computer telephone services, such as Skype, for long distance calls.